 - Intellectual education: 30 minute lessons / 20 times a year / Taught by Pygmalion teacher

 *Optional classes are offered in small groups for an additional 50-minute lesson x 42 times per year

 - Is there homework or assignments that must be done at home?

 No, not especially.
 However, depending on the class, students may need some help at home or have simple assignments, but nothing that would be a major burden on parents.

 - Do you offer briefing sessions, observation sessions, or trial sessions?

-We offer briefing sessions on weekends and observation sessions on weekdays.
-For briefing sessions on weekends, please refer to the admission page.
+We offer open schools on weekends and observation sessions on weekdays.
+For open schools on weekends, please refer to the admission page.
 For weekday observation sessions, please contact us by phone or fill out an inquiry form.

 Trial sessions are not available at this time.